-Used well, telematics can significantly improve heavy vehicle fleet productivity and efficiency, while reducing mileage, operational costs and fuel consumption.
+Used well, telematics can significantly improve heavy vehicle fleet productivity and efficiency, including through reducing distance travelled, operational costs and fuel consumption.
 However telematics are a measurement and reporting tool only - not a substitute for fleet management and driver training.

 Telematics has a range of different meanings.
 It’s the use of computers to control and monitor remote devices and systems.
-The largest market for telematics systems is the transport sector as they can give operators an opportunity to manage assets more effectively.
+There are significant opportunities for the use of telematics systems in the transport sector as they can provide operators with tools that can allow them to manage assets more effectively.

 There are many telematics system providers in New Zealand - technology is changing rapidly and systems are evolving, so it can be difficult to compare systems.

 There are 3 basic components to a telematics system.

 - Hardware - the equipment that collects the data and is physically fitted to your vehicles.

 - Data transfer - how the data collected is transferred from the vehicle to your office.

 - Software - how the data is changed into useful information and reports for your business.